Want to know what to do in Sanur Beach when visiting Bali this year?

 Best Time To Visit Bali

 Simply put, Bali is a great place to visit year round.
-There is something for everyone during any season.
+There is something for everyone during any season with plenty of great things to do.

 But, you should keep in mind that Bali is a tropical island and has a dry season and a rainy season.
 The rainy season runs from November through March.
 The rainiest of those months are December and January.